DataDog/datadog-api-client-go/CONTRIBUTING.md

 This document provides some basic guidelines for contributing to this repository.
 To propose improvements, feel free to submit a PR.

-## Reporting a Bug - Requesting a feature - Github Issues
+## Reporting a Bug - Requesting a feature - GitHub Issues

 * **Ensure the bug was not already reported** by searching on GitHub under [Issues][1].
 * If you're unable to find an open issue addressing the problem, [open a new one][2].